Stochastic Calculus for Pathwise Observables of Markov-Jump Processes: Unification of Diffusion and Jump Dynamics: Introduction

 Here, we carry out the complete program.
 We develop, in exact parallelism with the continuous diffusion counterpart, the stochastic equations of motions --- a Langevin equation for Markov-jump processes with a central noise-time-Correlation Lemma --- and define general pathwise observables (i.e., densities and currents).
 The results are throughout presented in direct analogy with the continuous-space framework.
 We allow for time-inhomogeneous dynamics (e.g., time-dependent driving).
 Equivalently to diffusions \cite{DieballCoarseGraining}, Stratonovich increments emerge that govern current-type observables and allow for a direct proof of the complete covariations (incl.\ in transients) of general density- and current observables that takes the form of (generalized) Green-Kubo relations.
 We use the developed stochastic calculus to prove \emph{directly} the known thermodynamic inequalities (TUR, correlation TUR, transport bounds, bounds on correlations etc.) in their most general form, assess their sharpness, and establish the respective saturation conditions.
 Moreover, fully within the continuous-space stochastic-calculus approach \cite{Rotskoff2025} we derive the response of an observable to a general (incl.\ thermal) perturbations for Markov-jump dynamics.
 Finally, we carry out the continuum limit to achieve the unification of diffusion and jump dynamics.
 We conclude with an outlook on open questions and future directions.

 The manuscript is structured as follows.
 In Sec.~\ref{summary} we first provide a summary of our main results.
 Next, in Sec.~\ref{setup} we develop the stochastic calculus for jump processes, formalize general pathwise observables and establish their complete covariation structure.
 In Sec.~\ref{applications} we use the stochastic calculus to prove the (quite complete) list of thermodynamic inequalities in their most general form and apply them to thermodynamic inference on a selection of biophysical model systems.
-Following this, we show in Sec.~\ref{sec:Perturbation} how the stochastic calculus can be applied to derive results for the response to general perturbations for discrete-state systems and how this relates to the fluctuation-dissipation theorem in equilibrium.
+Following this, we show in Sec.~\ref{sec:Perturbation} how the stochastic calculus can be applied to derive results for the response to general perturbations for discrete-state systems, establish the corresponding response-function formalism, and show how this relates to the fluctuation-dissipation theorem in equilibrium.
 In Sec.~\ref{sec:ContinuousLimit} we take the continuum limit to show the equivalence of stochastic calculi for continuous- and discrete-state systems and in Sec.~\ref{t-inhomo} we extend the results to time-inhomogeneous dynamics.
+Subsequently, in Sec.~\ref{Quantum}, we discuss how the classical stochastic-calculus approach is connected to quantum unraveling and the (discrete) Belavkin equation and state its classical analogue.
 We conclude in Sec.~\ref{Outlook} with an outlook.
 The mathematical proofs of the noise-time correlation Lemma and increment correlations, and other technical details are given in the Appendix~\ref{Proofs}.